jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 [MongoDB Atlas](https://www.MongoDB.com/cloud/atlas) is a fully managed service that has a fantastic free tier available for developers learning how to build document databases.
 MongoDB has a long-established history, is battle hardened, and is often used as part of the M.E.R.N (Mongo, Express, React, Node) stack (the stack we're using to build our web app!).

-**We will use MongoDB Atlas** through this tutorial mini-series.
-If you need help creating a Mongo database, please refer to my very quick and easy [MongoDB Atlas using Mongoose and Node](/MongoDB/connect-mongo-atlas-mongoose/) tutorial.
+**We will use MongoDB Atlas** throughout this tutorial mini-series.
+If you need help creating a Mongo database, please refer to my very quick and easy [MongoDB Atlas using Mongoose and Node](/mongodb/connect-mongo-atlas-mongoose/) tutorial.
 If you already have access to an existing Mongo instance, you could use that instead.

+<div class="alert alert-warning">The rest of this tutorial assumes that you have access to an instance of MongoDB, and that you have the connection string ready to use (we will add it to our application shortly).</div>

 [Mongoose.js](https://mongoosejs.com/) is a light wrapper around Mongo's API, which makes defining a data schema and querying the database much easier, so we will use that as well.